 If a Windows 10 computer is Azure AD joined, it behaves in the same way as an Active Directory domain joined computer, except it is using Azure AD as the directory service instead.

 Because the computer is now joined to Azure AD, any user from the Azure Active Directory can log on to the computer, just like in a domain:

-Because both computers and users are now known entities in Azure AD, Admin By Request can retrieve the groups from both and use the correct subsettings, assuming Azure AD Connect is set up correctly.
+Because both computers and users are now known entities in Azure AD, Admin By Request can retrieve the groups from both and use the correct subsettings, assuming Azure AD Connector is set up correctly.

 Azure AD Global and Device Administrators

 When you Azure AD join your computer, Windows 10 will add these members to the local administrator's group: